We’ve all seen it.

-One of my biggest pet peeves about admiring reproduction historical clothing is being able to tell where there is a shocking lack of petticoats.
+This is one of my biggest pet peeves (and one of the Biggest Mistakes) when admiring reproduction historical clothing – being able to tell where there is a shocking lack of petticoats.
 A woman may have the most beautiful gown, the correct silhouette, and fabulous accessories – but it can all fall flat if she doesn’t have enough (and I do mean that) petticoats.
-One petticoat usually doesn’t cut it.

 The two early-1850s skirts below would not have that gentle bell shape without the use of multiple petticoats supporting them underneath.
+Like, several of them.

-The problem is NOT ENOUGH PETTICOATS.
+The problem is, simply, NOT ENOUGH PETTICOATS.

+Listen.
 Our ancestors knew the secret to a fashionable silhouette.
 They knew that you won’t look the same with just a skirt about you, over your chemise and drawers.
 They knew the extra foundation skirts, cut just so, would show the world your fashionable eye.

-That airy ball gown skirt will stay put; the bell shape you desire will form; the cold air you feel will be dispelled; that train will lay flat.
+That airy ball gown skirt will stay put; the bell shape you desire will form; the cold air you feel will be dispelled; that train will lay flat…

 What are your thoughts on petticoats?
 Please leave a comment below.